LouiseOsborne/LOHome/README.md

 ### 👋 Hi I'm Louise, an aspiring software engineer!

-I'm a teacher making a career change into software engineering.
+I'm making a career change into software engineering.
 I’m currently on the Command Shift Bootcamp (March 23 cohort) and I'm also studying BSc Computing and IT (Computer Science) with The Open University.
 <br />

 **Contact Me**